ceyhunsen/bmp180-stm32-driver/docs/index.rst

 Introduction
 ============

-Welcome to the documentation of STM32 driver for BMP180.
-This driver supports I2C interface.
+Welcome to the documentation of STM32 driver for BMP180 barometric pressure/temperature/altitude sensor.

 Source code is available at `Github <https://github.com/ceyhunsen/bmp180-stm32-driver>`_.